TheChunkyPumpkinhead/Weather-app/README.md

 ## Weather App

-### Made with REACT using an API from openweathermap.org
+### Made with REACT using an API from openweathermap.org User will get the current Weather data from OpenWeatherMap API and display the weather data like Temperature, Weather condition, Humidity and Wind Speed according to the city.

 ## https://thechunkypumpkinhead.github.io/Weather-app/